A Balrog in the Closet

 Legolas looked up at Thranduil quickly.
 "But–!"

 "Shh."
 Thranduil ran his thumb lightly over the Elfling's cheek to wipe away the stray tear that leaked from his eye.
-"Tomorrow I am leaving for Rivendell, penneth."
+"Tomorrow I am leaving for Imladris, penneth."

 "What?"
 Confusion crossed Legolas' young face.

-Thranduil smiled, setting his hand on top of his head.
-"I am leaving for Rivendell to seek counsel with Lord Elrond," he explained.
+Thranduil smiled, setting his hand on top of the prince's head.
+"I am leaving for Imladris to seek counsel with Lord Elrond," he explained.
 "That is why I am leaving early.
 I will return as soon as I am able."

 Legolas' brow furrowed.
 "Then why am I unable to go with you?" he wondered.
-He had always been allowed to travel to Imladris with his father.
+He had always been allowed to travel to Rivendell with his parents.

 "But I wish to see Elladan and Elrohir," Legolas replied.

-Thranduil felt his smile return slightly when he thought of his friend's young twin sons who were a little older than Legolas.
+Thranduil felt his smile return slightly when he thought of his friend's twin sons who, though they were quite a bit older than Legolas, were still good friends to him.
 "I will speak with Lord Elrond and arrange a time where they may come here," he muttered.
 "Does that appease you, penneth?"

 Legolas nodded, a broad smile appearing on his face.
 "Aye, Ada!"